Cross-dressing: Terminology

 The term "cross-dressing" refers to an action or a behavior, without attributing or implying any specific causes or motives for that behavior.
-Cross-dressing is not synonymous with being transgender, though the word was once used by and applied to people known to be transgender—and even by sexologists like Magnus Hirschfeld & Havelock Ellis.
-The shift & clear distinction would occur later as the science evolved, and also as the word transsexual was coined & then made distinct from transvestite in the 1920s; Previously, crossdressers and transgender people were collectively called transvestites in Hirschfeld's studies.
-LGBT+ activist Jennie June, who makes clear of desire to live full-time as a woman—as well as longing to be a housewife and dreams of becoming a mother—also uses this term in the 1922 book The Female Impersonators to describe certain androgynes, a term referring to gay and bisexual men, along with what is known today as trans women.
+Cross-dressing is not synonymous with being transgender, though the word was once used by and applied to people known to be transgender—and even by sexologists like Magnus Hirschfeld and Havelock Ellis.
+The shift and clear distinction would occur later as the science evolved, and also as the word transsexual was coined and then made distinct from transvestite in the 1920s; previously, cross-dressers and transgender people were collectively called transvestites in Hirschfeld's studies.
+LGBTQ activist Jennie June, who made clear her desire to live full-time as a woman—as well as her longing to be a housewife and dreams of becoming a mother—also used this term in the 1922 book The Female Impersonators to describe certain androgynes, a term referring to gay and bisexual men, along with what are known today as trans women.

 The phenomenon of cross-dressing is seen throughout recorded history, being referred to as far back as the earliest known civilization.
-The terms used to describe it have changed throughout history; the Anglo-Saxon-rooted term "cross-dresser" is viewed more favorably than the Latin-origin term "transvestite" in some circles, where it has come to be seen as outdated and derogatory.
+The terms used to describe it have changed throughout history; today, the term "cross-dresser" is viewed more favorably than the term "transvestite" in some circles, where it has come to be seen as medicalising, outdated, or derogatory.
 Its first use was in Magnus Hirschfeld's Die Transvestiten (The Transvestites) in 1910, originally associating cross-dressing with non-heterosexual behavior or derivations of sexual intent.
 Its connotations largely changed in the 20th century as its use was more frequently associated with sexual excitement, otherwise known as transvestic disorder.
 This term was historically used to diagnose psychiatric disorders (e.g. transvestic fetishism), but the former (cross-dressing) was coined by the transgender community.
 The Oxford English Dictionary gives 1911 as the earliest citation of the term "cross-dressing", by Edward Carpenter: "Cross-dressing must be taken as a general indication of, and a cognate phenomenon to, homosexuality".
-In 1928, Havelock Ellis used the two terms "cross-dressing" and "transvestism" interchangeably.
 The earliest citations for "cross-dress" and "cross-dresser" are 1966 and 1976, respectively.

 Today, the term transvestite is commonly considered outdated and derogatory, with the term cross-dresser used as a more appropriate replacement.
 The term transvestite was historically used to diagnose medical disorders, including mental health disorders, and transvestism was viewed as a disorder, while the term cross-dresser was coined by the trans community.
 In some cases, the term transvestite is seen as more appropriate for use by members of the trans community instead of by those outside the trans community, and some have reclaimed the word.